gered/libdgl/README.md

 # libDGL

 libDGL is a "retro coding" C library aimed at MS-DOS [VGA Mode 13h](https://en.wikipedia.org/wiki/Mode_13h) game development.
-It is developed with DJGPP with 486 DX2 systems as a baseline target for performance.
+It targets 486 DX2 systems as a baseline for performance.

 The project is developed with Watcom C 10.0b and Borland Turbo Assembler 4.0.